The psychological effects of being trapped

 Video

-The first of the 12 boys trapped in a cave in Thailand with their football coach have been brought to safety, after two weeks stranded underground.

-Child psychiatrist Dr Andrea Danese discusses the challenges they may face as they recover from their ordeal.
+Child psychiatrist Dr Andrea Danese discusses the challenges faced by the Thai boys trapped in a cave.

 -